 English Language Program

 The Cambodia Village Scholars Fund’s activities began in 2005 with a simple English language education program in the small, traditional Cham (Imam Sann) rural village of Sre Prey in central Cambodia.
+In this way, we are talking about the development of useful skills that will definitely be needed in later life.
+If you are looking for motivation, exam takers for hire will help you cope with the challenges.
 The villagers hoped to encourage tourism and perhaps gain an eventual opportunity for some of the local children to attend university.
 A villager who was a former teacher and who had rudimentary English skills was hired, simple school supplies and furniture purchased, and a small English school was established against one wall of the town’s mosque, with students attending when they were free from their part-day public school classes and their home and field duties.
 From 80 to 100 children study in our English program each year; they attend five days a week, before or after school.

 In the second year, the Fund our English teacher, Kly Husen, to university to earn an English teaching degree and to polish his English skills.